brendt/stitcher.io/src/data/blog/shorthand-comparisons-in-php.md

 ## Null coalescing operator

 Did you take a look at [the types comparison table](*http://php.net/manual/en/types.comparisons.php) earlier?
-The null coalescing operator is similar to the ternary operator, but will use `isset` **on the lefthand operand** instead of just its boolean value.
+The null coalescing operator is available since PHP 7.0.
+It similar to the ternary operator, but will behave like `isset` **on the lefthand operand** instead of just using ts boolean value.
 This makes this operator especially useful for arrays.
-It will also use the lefthand operand for falsy values:
+It will furthermore use the lefthand operand for falsy values and can work on nested arrays.

 ```php
 var_dump($undifined ?? 'fallback'); // 'fallback'